MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-on-the-web-issues/shared-mailboxes-time-zone-setting.md

 ---
 # Setting the time zone for a shared mailbox in Outlook on the web

 When you [create a shared mailbox](/microsoft-365/admin/email/create-a-shared-mailbox), the mailbox isn't immediately assigned a license.
-This is because users don't sign in to a shared mailbox directly.
 This behavior is by design.
-Therefore, a time zone isn't automatically set after a shared mailbox is created.
+A time zone isn't automatically set after a shared mailbox is created because users don't sign in to shared mailboxes directly.
 For information about when licenses are assigned to shared mailboxes, see [About shared mailboxes](/microsoft-365/admin/email/about-shared-mailboxes).

 To check the time zone setting on a new shared mailbox, sign in to your Microsoft 365 account as a tenant administrator, and run the [Get-MailboxRegionalConfiguration](/powershell/module/exchange/get-mailboxregionalconfiguration) cmdlet: